Dilberjin Tepe: Wall paintings

 The paintings of Dilberjin Tepe belong to the 5th-6th century CE, or even as early as the 4th century CE according to some authorities, based on numismatic evidence.
 The paintings have some similarity with those of Balalyk Tepe, and some from Bamiyan.
 A comparison with the swordsmen at Kizil Caves would also suggest a date from the 5th century to the early 6th century CE.
 The same authors consider that the paintings at Balalyk Tepe are about a century older than the paintings at Dilberjin, dating from the end of the 6th century to the early 7th century CE.

 These murals are general thought to represent Hephthalites, with their characteristic tunics with a single lapel folded to the right, cropped hair and ornaments.

 A famous mural shows a row of warriors in kaftan, relatively similar to the mural from Kyzyl.

 A much later fresco showing an Indian scene, with Shiva and Parvati on the bull Nandi, has been dated to the 8th century CE.

 Coinage

 Coins of many periods were found at the site, including Hephthalite coins, but those of the Kushano-Sasanians and the Kidarites were the most numerous from the early Sasanian period to have been found on the site.
 About 72 such coins were found, belonging to Ardashir I, Peroz I, Hormiz I, as well as each type of the Varahran I, that is, the coins first struck under Varahran, and then those struck on the model of Varahran by the Kidarite rulers Kirada, Peroz and Kidara I. These coins suggest that the murals themselves should be dated to the late 4th century CE or early 5th century CE at the latest.

+Pillaging and damage

+In 2023, Iconem reported the detection of massive damage that had occurred to the site.